African American Heritage Society Events

 November 16, 2014 – AAHS presents the Storytellers Slam Fest at Voices of Pensacola.
 Featuring Northwest Florida Poet Laureates Jamey Jones and Julie DeMarko.
 Also, Readers from the AAHS Readers Ensemble and West Florida Literary Federation.

-September 6, 2014 – AAHS scheduled to participate at the UWF Educators Diversity Conference
+September 6, 2014 – AAHS participates at the UWF Educators Diversity Conference

 August 8, 2014 – Site visit scheduled for Impact 100 grant process